ManApart/quest-command/notes.md

 ### Interaction

-- Should check if source can use, not be hardcoded to player
+- Should check if source can interact, not be hardcoded to player
   - Interact
   - eat Food
   - no use found